Banner

 - Undergraduate Research subject guideFind tips for content creation, research, and citation for specific mediums including posters, presentations (live or recorded), infographics, podcasts, and literature reviews.

 The new MRU Code of Student Academic Integrity policy came into effect on August 25, 2022.
-As a first step towards supporting students' understanding of the importance of academic integrity, Student Learning Services (SLS) has developed an introductory online training module,
+To support understanding of the importance of academic integrity, Student Learning Services (SLS) has developed an introductory online training module, available on D2L.

-This 45-minute training module is designed to increase awareness of the value of academic integrity, the types of misconduct, and resources to build confidence and skills for success.
+This 60-minute training module is designed to increase awareness of the value of academic integrity and the types of misconduct, how they are defined in the MRU policy, and resources to build confidence and skills for success.
 It includes videos, sample scenarios, and questions to test understanding.
 All members of the MRU community are welcome to try the module.

 Helpful sites